mindspore-ai/docs/docs/xai/docs/source_en/using_cv_explainers.md

 ood_net = OoDNet(underlying=net, num_classes=num_classes)

 # use SoftmaxCrossEntropyWithLogits as loss function if the activation function of
-# the classifier is Softmax, use BCEWithLogitsLoss if the activation function is Sigmod
+# the classifier is Softmax, use BCEWithLogitsLoss if the activation function is Sigmoid
 ood_net.train(train_ds, loss_fn=SoftmaxCrossEntropyWithLogits())

 save_checkpoint(ood_net, 'ood_net.ckpt')